carpenter-singh-lab/2024_vanDijk_PLoS_CytoSummaryNet/README.md

-# Applying this method for your own dataset on AWS EBS
+# To apply this method yourself on the LINCS dataset
 ### First install required packages:
 	# If starting on an empty AWS EBS volume, otherwise ...
     sudo su